How to Elope in Oklahoma

 Your Officiant

 Make sure your officiant is registered with the state.
 Residents and non-residents will have to be registered in Oklahoma in order to officiate the wedding.
 There is no fee to register as an officiant!
-I would double check that whoever is performing your ceremony is legally allowed to do so.
+You must double check that whoever is performing your ceremony is legally allowed to do so.

 Oklahoma requires you to have two witness signatures besides the officiant.
 Make sure you have two additional individuals present to witness and sign the marriage certificate.
-(As your photographer, I’m happy to be a witness for your elopement if you would like.
-Just make sure to let me know ahead of time.)
+As your photographer, I’m happy to be a witness for your elopement if you need a second.
+Just be sure to let me know ahead of the time of the ceremony.

 Broken Bow Cabin Forest Elopement Hochatown